 04.04 Neuro

-04.04 Neuro [PDF link]: Bacterial & viral meningitis – Kernig’s sign, Brudzinski’s sign, Encephalitis – Herpes simplex encephalitis, Brain abscess, Spinal epidural abscesses
+04.04 Neuro [PDF link]: Bacterial & viral meningitis – Kernig’s sign, Brudzinski’s sign, Encephalitis – Herpes simplex encephalitis, Autoimmune encephalitis – paraneoplastic encephalitis, anti-NMDA receptor encephalitis, etc; Brain abscess.

 Meningococcal disease